johannaleapopp/SC_FC_Coupling_Cognitive_Ability/README.md

 9. `HCP_compute_coupling_measures`: This script is based on a script published by Zamani Esfahlani et al. (2022) and was adjusted accordingly to fit our analysis.
 Original code can be found here: https://github.com/brain-networks/local_scfc.
 Included steps are a) computation of individual similarity matrices and communication matrices and b) correlation of regional connectivity profiles in communication/similarity matrices with respective connectivity profiles of the functional connectivity matrix.

-10. `HCP_maximum_variance_explained_all_measures`: Calculation of the maximal variance (brain-region specific) that any of the similarity or communication measures explains in the FC for each individual.
-Computation and plotting of a group map visualizing the overall SC-FC coupling pattern.
+10. `HCP_maximum_variance_explained_all_measures`: Creation of the SC-FC coupling pattern by indentifying the coupling measure able to explain the largest variance in FC across all participants and averaging respective region-specific individual coupling values across all participants.
+Plotting of a group map visualizing the overall SC-FC coupling pattern.

 11. `HCP_whole_brain_coupling`: Included steps are a) computation of individual brain-average coupling values for all eight coupling measures and b) partial correlations of brain-average coupling values with cognitive ability scores controlling for age, gender, handedness and in-scanner head motion.